Stage one complaints

 - your contact details so that we can respond

-Explain what you are complaining about, and give as much detail about your complaint as possible.
+Explain what you are complaining about and give as much detail about your complaint as possible.
 Make it clear what you feel is wrong and how you would like us to put things right.

-Stage 2 complaints
+Stage two complaints